MinnowBoard-org/website/pages/learn-more/learn-more.md

 - high performance (dual and quad core versions)
 - regulatory compliance* for immediate productization
 - open source hardware files - build your own custom version
-- fast POC and prototyping through versatile extensibilty (LURES)
+- fast POC and prototyping through versatile extensibility (LURES)
 - adaptors for industry standard
 - open source firmware that is accessible for HW bring up
 - it's Intel, so OS's "just run" and your software will too